This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 string.Equals("ss", "ß", StringComparison.InvariantCultureIgnoreCase); // true on Windows / false on Linux (WSL)

-Similar differences may apply with ligature:
+Similar differences may apply to ligatures:

 C#